How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Sannen-zaka and Ninen-zaka Preserved Streets

-Steps away from Kiyomizudera, you’ll find a set of traditionally preserved streets that are both charming and relaxing to stroll through.
-They are by far Kyoto’s most attractive streets, in my opinion!
+If you veer off the main street of Matsubara-dori, you’ll find a set of traditionally preserved streets that are both charming and relaxing to stroll through: Sannen-zaka and Ninen-zaka Preserved Streets.
+They are by far Kyoto’s most attractive streets!

 These pedestrian-only streets are lined with beautifully restored wooden-facade cafes, teahouses, and shops selling locally made crafts and souvenirs.
-The traditional atmosphere makes for one of the most peaceful strolls in the entire city.
+While they used to be one of the more peaceful strolls in the city, these days, they can get quite crowded.

 The shops and restaurants tend to open around 10:00 and close around 5:00pm or 6:00pm.

-Pro Tip: If you’re not interested in shopping or eating, it would be a much less-crowded experience to go early in the morning.
-You’ll be able to get that perfect shot of the empty, tranquil streets without crowds of tourists everywhere.
+Pro Tip: If you’re not interested in shopping or eating here, it would be a much less crowded experience to go early in the morning.
+You’ll be able to get that perfect photo of the empty streets without throngs of tourists everywhere.

 Walk along Philosopher’s Path

-If you enjoy being among nature, one Kyoto itinerary must-do is taking a walk along Philosopher’s Path (Tetsugaku No Michi).
+If you enjoy being among nature, take a break from the traditional architecture by taking a walk along Philosopher’s Path (Tetsugaku No Michi).
 This pedestrian path is lined with cherry trees and leads to one of Kyoto’s most iconic temples, Nanzen-ji.

-The best time to visit is during cherry blossom season when the trees are in full bloom, but the path is also lovely in autumn when the leaves change color.
-Either way, a stroll along Philosopher’s Path is a great way to appreciate the natural beauty of Kyoto!
+The best time to visit is, of course, during cherry blossom season when the trees are in full bloom.
+With that said, the path is also pretty lovely in autumn when the leaves change color.

 Kinkaku-ji Temple (Golden Pavilion)